Correcting for Selection Bias and Missing Response in Regression using Privileged Information: Missing data, selection bias and privileged information

-Suppose we are interested in estimating $\EE[Y|X]$ with univariate, continuous or binary $Y$, and arbitrary $X$.\footnote{Note that this setting includes binary classification.} We might be confronted with a dataset with missing values of $Y$, or we might suspect that some selection mechanism is in play which makes certain $(X, Y)$ pairs unobserved.
-In this section, we investigate whether there is need for any bias correction, i.e.\ whether selection/missingness is ignorable.
-As this investigation is based on conditional independence assumptions, we first elaborate how such assumptions can be motivated. \paragraph{Causal modelling} Missingness mechanisms can be characterised by independencies.
+Suppose we are interested in estimating $\EE[Y|X]$ with continuous or discrete (ordinal) $Y$, and arbitrary $X$.\footnote{Note that this setting includes binary classification.} We might be confronted with a dataset with missing values of $Y$, or we might suspect that some selection mechanism is in play which makes certain $(X, Y)$ pairs unobserved.
+In this section, we investigate whether there is need for any bias correction.
+As this investigation is based on conditional independence assumptions, we first elaborate how such assumptions can be motivated.

+\paragraph{Causal modelling} Missingness mechanisms can be characterised by independencies.
 This is everything we need: all proposed methods will only require certain conditional independencies in the data, and no causal assumptions.
 However, the conditional independencies that are assumed are typically untestable.
-For example, the independence $Y\Indep S$ is not testable, as we have not observed any data $Y$ for $S=0$.
+For example, the independence $Y\Indep S$ is not testable, as we have not observed $Y$ for $S=0$.
 To motivate such an independence assumption, one could model the data generating process with a graphical causal model, and infer from d-separations in the graph that there must be certain independencies in the data \citep{pearl2009causality}.
-In the missingness setting where only $Y$ can be missing (with indicator $S$), we can draw a more simplified graph and discard the $Y^o$ variable, as in Figure \ref{fig:ignorable}.
+In the missingness setting where only $Y$ can be missing (with indicator $S$), we can draw a simplified graph that discards the $Y^o$ variable, as in Figure \ref{fig:ignorable}.
 In the graphical framework of s-recoverability, $S$ is implicitly required to be a sink node (i.e.\ a node without children) \citep{bareinboim2014recovering}.
 We do not adopt this convention.

 \paragraph{Ignorable missingness/selection bias} When the data is MCAR or MAR, we have the conditional independence $Y\Indep S \given X$ and thus